ultra-boy3/CMPM163Labs/README.md

 Partner: Jackie Wong

 My partner Jackie did the THREE.js version of this lab, and for the creative portion he enhanced his city by adding a surrounding ocean and hills.
 Like the city, the hills were also created with noise to give them varying height, which I liked because it made his city feel like an actual place.
+We did not help each other on this lab.